rohinchandra-li/Viva/Viva/insights/advanced/admin/manage-settings-copilot-dashboard.md

 ---
 ms.date: 07/1/2025
 title: Manage settings for the Microsoft Copilot Dashboard and Viva Insights web app
-description: This article provides instructions to Viva Insights admins on how to configure several settings for the Microsoft Copilot Dashboard.
+description: This article provides instructions to Viva Insights admins on how to configure several settings for the Microsoft Copilot Dashboard and Viva Insights web app.
 author: zachminers
 ms.author: v-zachminers
 ms.topic: how-to